 - Level two, also known as “mechanical-soft” or “minced” includes foods that require minimal, easy chewing and are very moist.

 - Level three is any food that is easy to cut through but is not dry, sticky, or crunchy.
 1

-A dysphagia diagnosis can be overwhelming experience for patients.
+A dysphagia diagnosis can be an overwhelming experience for patients.
 It is important for dietitians to empathize and provide education as to what foods are safe.
 It is also important for dietitians to be creative and provide ideas about how to make safe food taste appetizing.
-Patients with dysphagia are at risk for malnutrition and dehydration because the food and thickened beverages included in the dysphagia diet may not appealing.
+Patients with dysphagia are at risk for malnutrition and dehydration because the food and thickened beverages included in the dysphagia diet may not be appealing.